jpemartins/jpemartins.github.io/content/projects.md

 kind: projects
 ---

-*Here you can find some of the projects that I spend my time on.*
+*Here you can find some of the projects that I've been involved in the past*

 Virtualization / Operating Systems
 ----------------------------------